-Meet Robin Daly, a third generation employee, and owner, of Daly's Paint.
+Meet Robin Daly, owner of Robin Daly Color & Design.
 Robin is a wealth of knowledge when it comes to all things paint related.
 From primer to paint brushes, she makes it interesting and uses analogies everyone can understand.
 A personal favorite, from her wealth of tips and tricks, was this one, "Curb appeal is like sex appeal for your house, and painting your front door is like adding a fresh coat of lipstick."
 Robin.
 Is.
 Amazing.

 Did you know that different colors have different meanings when it comes to entryways.
 Red means welcome.
 I’m not sure what the color is for go away, but come on guys let’s try to be friendly....